-Leicester is very privileged in having one of the best preserved timber framed halls in the country, dating back six hundred years.
-The Guildhall hosts a regular events programme including comedy, music, theatre and seasonal children's events.
+Leicester is very privileged in having one of the best preserved timber framed halls in the country, dating back 600 years.
+The Guildhall hosts regular events programme including comedy, music, theatre and seasonal children's events.

 Today, the Guildhall is best known as an excellent performance venue, attracting acts from across the country, and as a museum where visitors can step back in time and come face to face with 'Crankie Gemmie' and 'Emma Smith', two of Leicester's notorious pick-pockets who can be found lurking within the Victorian police cells.

 The Guildhall has been at the heart of Leicester for more than 600 years.
 To help mark the re-interment of King Richard III, we are launching new permanent displays which celebrate the rich heritage of the building and encourage visitors of all ages to explore life in Leicester in the middle ages.

 Through objects, activities and digital technology, walk the streets of Medieval Leicester and uncover a world both familiar and very different to our own!

 |Monday||11am - 4:30pm|

 The Guildhall is also open from November to January for special events.
 It is located in the heart of the city centre, within walking distance of most car parks.

 The Guildhall has partial disabled access to the ground floor.
 An accessible toilet is also available.
 Please download the access statement attached to this page this page for full access details.